johjor/Python_Course_2025/README.md

     Version 3, 29 June 2007

  Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>

- Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+## Use and copying
+Feel free to copy or adapt parts of this project for your own learning.
+Please include proper credit by linking back to this repository.

+If you use this project, please cite it as follows:
+  **This work is based on Johanna G. Jørstad's project, available at: https://www.github.com/johjor/Python_Course_2025**

+*Note* This project is not open for contributions or pull requests.

 ## Authors

 - [@Johanna Jørstad](https://www.github.com/johjor)